MetaphorData/connectors/metaphor/mongodb/README.md

 excluded_databases: # Databases to ignore.
 By default the databases "admin", "config", "local", "system" are excluded.
   - db1
   - db2
 excluded_collections: # Collections to ignore.
+By default the system specific collections are ignored, see https://www.mongodb.com/docs/manual/reference/system-collections/#database-specific-collections.
   - coll1
   - coll2
 ```